omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 The |omnet++| simulation kernel allows you to record event related information into a file which later can be used to analyze the simulation run using the :guilabel:`Sequence Chart` tool in the IDE.
-Eventlog recording can be turned on with the ``record-eventlog=true`` ini file option, but also interactively, via the respective item in the :guilabel:`Simulate` menu, or using a toobar button.
+Eventlog recording can be turned on with the ``record-eventlog=true`` ini file option, but also interactively, via the respective item in the :guilabel:`Simulate` menu, or using a toolbar button.

 Note that the starting Qtenv with ``record-eventlog=true`` and turning on recording later does not result in exactly the same eventlog file.
 In the former case, all steps of setting up the network, such as module creations, are recorded as